 The upside is that we control 100% of our magazine content and ads, thereby creating a safe environment for all ages, focused only on Mallorca.
 As we expand our Affordable Brand to other markets, we will maintain this ad channel to be used for local ads, maintaining 100% control and 100% of the ad revenue.

+Like a traditional print magazine, we control the ads.
 This might get tricky since local advertisers do not see us or digital media as a viable advertising media.
-However, the reality is that digital media reaches both local and foreign markets with much better efficiency - and depth - than print.
-Hands down.
-I’m betting that our long-term strength will be in creating a central place for our information to reach expats and residents.
-This means our advertisers will also have this tool to connect.
+However, I’m betting that our long-term strength will be in creating a central place for advertisers for expats and residents.
 And because we have created a “closed loop system,” our readers will never be spammed.
 Ever.
 When you click the “Accept Cookies” message on the homepage, that simply allows us to comply with the EU Data Regulations.
 We do not capture any personal details and never ask for any identification numbers so you are 100% safe and protected when reading our content.

 Boosts in Testing Methods to Promote Events and Articles #